Sarah Goddard Power: Career

 After serving as an executive assistant on the personal staff of Governor Nelson A. Rockefeller (the leading liberal Republican) from 1959 to 1963, she married newspaper publisher Phillip Power.
 From 1966 to 1969, Sarah Power was executive director of the New York City Commission for the United Nations and Consular Corps in the administration of Mayor John V. Lindsay.
 She chaired the U.S. national commission for UNESCO, and was a delegate to four worldwide United Nations-related conferences.

 Elected a University of Michigan Regent in 1974, she was a supporter of Jimmy Carter and served as a delegate to Democratic National Convention in 1976.
 In 1980, Carter named her deputy assistant secretary of state for human rights and social affairs, U.S. Department of State, a position she held until 1981, when she returned to the university.

 Death

 On March 24, 1987, Sarah Goddard died by suicide by jumping to her death from the eighth floor of the 212-foot-high Burton Tower.
-Allegedly, she had been suffering from physical problems and depression and was under the care of one of the University's top psychiatrists.

 After her death, the Burton Tower's structure was modified, with the addition of stops to prevent windows from opening more than a few inches.